serverpod/serverpod_docs/docs/01-get-started.md

 flutter run -d chrome
 ```

+ The flag `-d chrome` runs the app in Chrome, for other run options please see the Flutter documentation.

 :::info

 If you run the app on MacOS you will need to add permissions for outgoing connections in your Xcode project.
 To do this, open the `Runner.xcworkspace` in Xcode.
 Then check the _Outgoing Connections (Client)_ under _Runner_ > _Signing & Capabilities_ > _App Sandbox_.
 Make sure to add the capability for all run configurations.